-Pamela Wilder (Barbara Murray) suspects Wilder is having an affair, athough doesn’t know it’s with Susan Weldon (Rosemary Leach).
+Pamela Wilder (Barbara Murray) suspects Wilder is having another affair, but doesn’t know it’s with Susan Weldon (Rosemary Leach).
 Over lunch Pamela tells Wilder that divorce is not an option.
 In Italy, Wilder hires Frank Hagadan (George Sewell), an ambitious engineer who has plans for a machine which can cut the time (and therefore the cost) of motorway construction.

 Returning from Italy with Susan, Wilder is seen at Luton airport by Angela, a friend of Pamela’s.
-Wilder refuses to discuss Susan’s identity with Pamela, snapping “I don’t see it’s any of Angela’s business”.
+When Pamela casually brings the subject up, as if it was a piece of abstract gossip, Wilder refuses to discuss Susan’s identity with Pamela, snapping “I don’t see it’s any of Angela’s business”.
 Wilder brings the newly arrived Hagadan to his house for dinner.
 The following day, Susan meets with an enquiry agent who tells her that after Wilder took Hagadan back to his hotel, he spent two hours at a woman’s flat in Notting Hill Gate.
-Susan goes to the Bligh Construction office, where she agrees to join Hagadan for lunch.
+Susan goes to the Bligh Construction office, and accidentally meets Hagadan in the foyer.
+She agrees to join Hagadan for lunch.

 Henderson (Jack Watling) and Wilder have been researching Bligh Construction’s past activities and have found that there is no final report on the Ashani Dam project.
 Following a lead given to him by Susan, Wilder meets with Alan Lacey (John Humphrey), a Parliamentary Private Secretary, who tells him that Ken Bligh underestimated the bid for the Asahi Dam and the project had to be bailed out with money from the World Bank.
 Wilder reminds Lacey that the UK Government is underwriting the latest Dam project, and while Bligh’s may put in a bid, hints that he would not want to be associated with a project that has a chance of failure.